I. Purpose

 II.
 Policy

-The Prince George's County Board of Education (Board) firmly believes that the academic achievement of all students is paramount.
-Student academic achievement is supported by providing equitable access to a high quality education and resources to guarantee that every child graduating from Prince George's County Public Schools (PGCPS) is college and career ready.
+The Prince George's County Board of Education firmly believes that the academic achievement of all students is paramount.
+Student academic achievement is supported by providing equitable access to a high quality education and resources to guarantee that every child graduating from the Prince George's County Public School System is college and career ready.
 (Board Policy 0118)

 III.
 Background

-The Board is dedicated to supporting programs of choice that offer a unique or specialized curriculum or instructional approach.
+The Board of Education is dedicated to support programs of choice that offer a unique or specialized curriculum or instructional approach.
 These programs are designed to meet the needs of a diverse student population.
-Entry into a Montessori program is generally managed through a computerized, random selection process called a lottery.
+Entry into Montessori programs is generally managed through a computerized, random selection process called lottery.

 IV.
 Definitions

-- Entry level – The age at which the program instruction begins is three (3) and four (4) by September 1.
-For the Montessori Specialty Program, students aged three (3) and four (4) are accepted on a probationary status for the first eight (8) weeks, beginning with the day a student becomes an active participant in the class.
+- Entry Level – The age at which the program instruction begins is three and four by September 1.
+For the Montessori specialty program, students ages three and four are accepted on a probationary status for the first eight weeks, beginning with the day a student becomes an active participant in the class.

-- Out of boundary – A school that resides outside of PGCPS’s defined boundaries for a residential address.
+- Out of Boundary – A school that resides outside of the school system’s defined boundaries for a residential address.

-- Reciprocity – Entrance is offered through the lottery process on a space- available basis when a student first enters PGCPS from attending a school outside Prince George’s County.
-The student must have attended at least four (4) consecutive quarters and/or at least two (2) consecutive semesters at a public, charter or private school Montessori program that is affiliated and/or a FULL member with American Montessori Society (AMS) or American Montessori Internationale (AMI).
+- Reciprocity – Entrance granted upon a space available basis when a student first enters PGCPS from outside the county after attending four consecutive quarters and/or two consecutive semesters at a public, charter or private school Montessori program that is affiliated with American Montessori Society (AMS) or American Montessori Internationale (AMI).

 - Specialty Program – A program that provides options in addition to the broad spectrum of programs in each comprehensive school.
-Designed to address the needs and interests of students and parents/guardians, Specialty Programs allow for exploration and development of interests and needs, while following state and PGCPS mandates.
-The Montessori program is one kind of Specialty Program.
+Designed to address the needs and interests of students and parents/guardians, these programs allow for exploration and development of interests and needs, while following state and school system mandates.

-- Student Intervention Team (SIT) – SIT is a school-based, problem-solving team comprised of faculty members (usually general educators) who meet to help teachers identify and implement appropriate interventions for students who need support so that they are ready and able to learn, as well as students who are in need of academic Most often, the SIT will discuss a student who is having academic or behavioral difficulties.
+- Student Intervention Team (SIT) – SIT is a school-based, problem-solving team comprised of faculty members (usually general educators) who meet to help teachers identify and implement appropriate interventions for students who need support so that they are ready and able to learn, as well as students who need academic acceleration.
+Most often, the team will discuss a student who is having academic or behavioral difficulties.
 Challenges with attendance/tardiness or emotional/health issues may also be addressed.

 V. Procedures

-- All Montessori programs adhere to general PGCPS administrative procedures pertaining to promotion, retention, and acceleration of students found in Administrative Procedure 5123.2, with the exception of Early Entrance (see Administrative Procedure 5111.1).
+- All Montessori programs adhere to general procedures pertaining to promotion, retention, and acceleration of students following Administrative Procedure 5123.2, with the exception of Early Entrance (see Administrative Procedure 5111.1).
 See Administrative Procedure 6148 for additional guidance.

 - Selection and Enrollment